sanjaypatel2525/sanjaypatel2525.github.io/_posts/2020-06-12-Machine-Learning-Neural-Network.md

 ![](/assets/2019-06-12-2020-06-12-Machine-Learning-Neural-Network20.JPG){: .lazyload}

-**RMS prop** - Root mean square, same as momentum dampening.
+**RMS prop** - Root mean square, same as momentum dampening. learning rate alpha beta from momentum (usually 0.9) beta2 from RMSprop (usually 0.999) epsilon (usually 1e-8)
 ![](/assets/2019-06-12-2020-06-12-Machine-Learning-Neural-Network22.JPG){: .lazyload}

 **Adam Optimization** - It is combination of both RMS and EWA.
+* There are other as well such, Nestrov accelerated gradient, Adagard, Adadelta

 **Learning rate decay** - Once model start reaching to minimum vale the learning rate can be reduced so that it converges well.
 There are multiple formula's to decay learning rate based on epoch.
 For ex.
 $$\alpha=\frac{1}{1+decay\_rate*epcoh\_num}$$